The Yarra River at Bourchiers Road is a popular (ungazetted) skinny dipping location in Melbourne, but you can still come here for a swim without

 , which is about 2 km upstream.

-If you're heading interstate to Canberra and want to find a tranquil, government approved skinny dipping location,
+If you are heading interstate to Canberra and want to find a wonderfully tranquil, government approved skinny dipping location,

 take a look at Kambah Pool